 Baked corn casserole is a family favorite at our house for the holidays and beyond!
-Sweet corn baked into a hearty casserole is perfect for Thanksgiving or Christmas!
+Sweet corn baked into a hearty casserole is perfect for Thanksgiving, Christmas, or just a family dinner!

 With this being my first Christmas away from my family in my entire 28 years on this planet I’m feeling a little bit nostalgic.